EmmanuelRoux/ngx-matomo-client/README.md

 <!-- Inputs [matomoClickName] and [matomoClickValue] are optional -->
 ```

-You can also track any other kind of events:
+You can also track any kind of events using `[matomoTracker]` directive:

 ```html
 <!-- Tracking "change" event on an input -->